mikabytes/mail-to-dropbox/README.md

 it will use the name "evilcompany sales".
 It will also add attachment extension, or ".htm", or ".txt"

 If a file already exists with the generated name it will prepend it with (1), then (2), etc...

+## Any other goodies for me?

+Yes one.

+1. You can use the mail address directly with 3rd party services, but then all mails go there.
+If you want more flexibility I highly suggest using a GMail account and add filters to forward only the mails that you really want to end up in Dropbox.